 Module 4 provides participants with information that will enable them to enhance the employee compensation and benefits functions within their organizations. this one-day workshop covers the following topics: compensation design – salary and other pay, job design, reward and incentive programs; relevant legislation and regulations regarding compensation; benefits and employee assistance programs, health and wellness plans and initiatives, health care benefits; pensions and retirement savings; and payroll administration.
+SOLD OUT!

 This new workshop is intended for First Nations leaders and senior Administration working in First Nations.
 It is designed to provide an effective overview of nation building; self-governance approach and building sustainable, self-determined economies; strong institutions; culture and history; and capacity development.
 The workshop will introduce you to the best practices used in successful nation building through the fostering of strong institutions, economies, capacity, relationships, and the use of culture and language as an integral part of the operations of Chief and Council, the administration and the community.

 There is an increasing need for First Nations to develop multiple sources of revenue and to move away from their dependence upon federal financial transfers.
 With this in mind, greater emphasis is being placed on the development of community owned business and development corporations.
 A Business Plan is a vital tool that can help assess whether the development of a new business or the purchase of an existing business is prudent.
 This workshop will help you better understand the business planning process and the key elements of an effective business plan.